 The Court’s distinction between the concepts of authorized vendor and exclusive licensee makes for an interesting read and may pave the way for adjudication of this issue in similar disputes.

 (i) The Court held that the an abuse of dominance claim, as raised by the Defendants, is not a cause that can be made the subject matter of a suit or proceeding before a civil court.

 APPLICABLE LICENSE FEE

 (i) The Court held that Philips had offered licenses for its SEP to the Defendants on FRAND rates.
-The failure of the Defendants’ to prove that these rates were not FRAND compliant led to fixing of royalty rates along the lines proposed by Philips.
+The failure of the Defendants’ to prove that these rates were not FRAND compliant led to the fixing of royalty rates along the lines proposed by Philips.

-Therefore, the Court ordered that the Defendants pay royalties of USD 3.175 from the date of institution of the suits till 27th May, 2010, and thereafter pay a further royalty at the rate of USD 1.90 till February 2015.
-Royalty rates are further subject to interest of 10% per annum.
+Therefore, the Court ordered that the Defendants pay royalties of USD 3.175 from the date of institution of the suits till 27th May 2010, and thereafter pay a further royalty at the rate of USD 1.90 till February 2015.
+Royalty rates are further subject to the interest of 10% per annum.

 In order to determine the quantum of money payable by the Defendants, the Court has ordered for a Court Commissioner to assess the exact quantity of DVD players sold by the Defendants and furnish a report, so that Philips may recover such an amount in an execution petition.

 This judgement reminds us all of the importance of leading evidence in lawsuits, in order to ensure that one’s claims materialise into relief granted by the Court.